davidkenneyart/atlas/docs/02-The-Core-Model.md

 A Thing is the fundamental building block of Atlas.

+A Thing is an identifiable entity that can exist independently within the graph.
+It has its own identity, attributes and relationships.

 Atlas makes no assumptions about what a Thing represents.

 A Thing might represent: